-Enforcement: Under Article 40 of the Copyright Law (1998), civil penalties for copyright or neighboring rights violations include injunctive relief, damages (including lost profits), seizure and impoundment of infringing copies, as well as statutory penalties of between 10 and 50,000 times the minimum wage.
-Belarusian officials point to the Civil Code (1999) as providing additional remedies for IPR violations.
+Enforcement: With the exception of some civil remedies in the Copyright Law itself, most of the IPR enforcement provisions in Belarus are found in the penal, administrative and civil codes (and other laws, such as the customs laws).
+Under Article 56 of the Copyright Law (2011), civil penalties for copyright or neighboring rights violations include injunctive relief, damages (including lost profits), seizure and impoundment of infringing copies, as well as statutory penalties of between 10 and 50,000 times the minimum wage; these remedies also apply, according to Article 56.2 to anti-circumvention and rights management information violations.
+Belarusian officials point to the Civil Code (1998, amended in 2011) as providing additional remedies for IPR violations.

-In general, levels of piracy remain extremely high, and enforcement remains virtually nonexistent in Belarus.
-Several years ago, Belarusian officials reported that the Council of Ministers (an Inter-Ministerial Committee) had adopted a program for IPR protection focusing on legislative reforms (including copyright, patent and trademark laws), but there have been no further reports of any copyright activity by this Committee.
-Trademark reforms were adopted in 2010.
-IIPA continues to recommend a focus on legal reforms, as well as on enforcement, including steps against digital piracy, and against hard copy piracy - running raids and seizures, commencing criminal cases against commercial pirates, and using administrative remedies to curtail street piracy.
+In general, levels of piracy remain extremely high, and enforcement remains virtually inadequate in Belarus.
+For example, BSA | The Software Alliance (BSA) reports that in 2011, the software piracy rate in Belarus was 87%, representing a commercial value of unlicensed software of US\$87 million.1 IIPA continues to recommend a focus on legal reforms, as well as on enforcement, including steps against digital piracy, and against hard copy piracy - running raids and seizures, commencing criminal cases against commercial pirates, and using administrative remedies to curtail street piracy.

-As Belarus moves to accede to the World Trade Organization, it needs to bring its laws into full compliance with the WTO/TRIPS obligations by adopting the revisions noted above and by improving on-the-ground enforcement.
-IIPA continues to recommend government action against any known production facilities, monitoring optical disc production in particular (at the one known plant), and using the criminal law remedies.
+As Belarus moves to accede to the World Trade Organization, it needs to bring its laws into full compliance with the WTO TRIPS Agreement obligations by adopting the revisions noted above and by improving on-the-ground enforcement.

-There are no comprehensive enforcement statistics for 2011.
+There are no comprehensive enforcement statistics for 2012.
 In recent years, the industries reported a trend of raids by the enforcement agencies (a positive step), but these raids were aimed only at small-scale retailers of illegal material.
 Raids against small-scale retailers have little deterrent effect on the overall piracy problem.
 Furthermore, the administrative fines imposed, even against these retailers, have generally been insignificant.